alltechdev/IFW-Android-Mass/README.md

 Open it, search for your app and find the activities you want to block.
 Toggle them off.
 They are now blocked.

-If you want to build it into a rom (script to place it and give correct ownership and permissions on bottom of this post), go to the settings page from the top right (3 dots), choose a backup folder and export your configuration.
+If you want to build it into a rom (script to place it and give correct ownership and permissions on bottom of this page), go to the settings page from the top right (3 dots), choose a backup folder and export your configuration.
 Your output will be xml files.

 **Example XML file**
 ```